The Scatty Mum

 Are lamb koftas healthy?

-Although lamb mince can be quite high in fat, meat is one of best sources of high quality protein.
+Although lamb mince can be quite high in fat, meat is one of the best sources of high quality protein.
 You can grill the kofta so most of the fat drains away, making them healthier.

-If you pair the kebabs with lots of fresh crispy salad and rice you have a well rounded, nutrient dense meal.
+If you pair the kebabs with lots of fresh crispy salad and rice you have a well-rounded, nutrient dense meal.

 • A bowl of chicken and leek risotto with a spoon in the bowl.